 Member of a golf club?
 Isn't that expensive?

-We're not talking about that kind of club, we're talking about the kind that is comprised of members - as in association or group.
+We're not talking about that kind of club (a private golf course), we're talking about the kind that is comprised of members - as in association or group.
 At least 10 members, to be exact.
 Ten members and a handicapping committee is all that's required of a club for it to become part of the USGA Handicapping System.

 Once you're in a club that is part of the system, you simply turn in your scores after each round to the handicap committee.
 This may be done manually - handing over your scorecard to someone.
 Or electronically - signing on to a computer in the pro shop or 19th hole, entering your ID number and password, and entering your score.